hussainna/Real-Estate-React/README.md

 ![screencapture-localhost-3000-2023-01-22-09_01_54](https://user-images.githubusercontent.com/95435166/213919849-1392b658-eefb-4764-8930-3dedcbfcd2ef.png)

-# Real Estae With React And Sass
+# Real Estae Website With React And Sass
 ## information about website

 ### 1-this project about real estate you can take room or home in any city or country you want